rstacruz/uflux/README.md

 ## Chaining events

 You can emit events inside handlers.
-They will be fired after committing the new state to the event store.
+They will be fired after committing the new state to the store.

 ```js
 const ListStore = new Store(App, {